Kraghu2389/UsersAPP/README.md

 **MVVM Architecure**: Utilize the Model-View-Viewmodel patterns for clean and testable code base **SOLID Principle** : Built with Solid principle to ensure scalability,maintainbility and separation of concers **Comprehensive Testing** : Inclueds unit tests

+Note : Download Zip file to Run the code .